Lillecarl/hetzkube/README.md

 Since we don't deploy any loadbalancers you must set a resolveable DNS name on the cluster address.
 When you deploy your first controlplane node you must create the DNS record when the node is being created so everything resolves.
-This will later be taken over by external-dns.
+This will later be taken over by external-dns so make sure your domain is on a external-dns provider host or you can kiss your control-plane goodbye when you re-roll stuff with ClusterAPI.

 ```bash
 nix run --file . kubenix.deploymentScript --argstr stage capi